jmratwork/incidentresponse-crcz/README.md

 ## Licence

-The content is provided strictly for educational purposes within the CyberRangeCZ framework.
+The content is provided strictly for educational purposes.